destinpq/AI_podcast/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+### AI Podcast Script Generation

+This application helps you create podcast scripts using AI with the following features:

+- Topic-based script generation
+- Trending topics visualization
+- Script outline customization
+- Multi-member podcast support
+- AI-driven script evaluation

+### Trending Topics

+The application shows trending topics related to your podcast subject using:

+- News articles from NewsAPI (or mock data if no API key is provided)
+- Generated discussion topics
+- Related search queries

 ## Learn More